cmfox05/Pong/README.md

 - Press the space bar to reset.

 Build (Sublime Text & MinGW):
-- Go to "tools" in the navigation bar, go to "build system," and then add a new build system.
-Then, copy and pase the included "sublime-build" file contents into the new file.
+- First, go to "tools" in the navigation bar, go to "build system," and then add a new build system.
+Next, copy and paste the included "sublime-build" file contents into the new file.
 Finally, go back to "tools" and go to "build with," and click on the name of the new build file.